TeamKraken-D03/LCRNA-disease-Prediction-using-Deep-Learning/README.md

 ## Academic Context

-This project is part of our 2nd Semester **M.Sc.
-Biotechnology** coursework.
+This project is part of our 2nd Semester **B.Tech Artificial Intelligence and Engineering (AIE)** coursework.
 It was undertaken for the subjects:

 - **22BIO211 Intelligence of Biological Systems**
 - **22AIE212 Design and Analysis of Algorithms**